Addiction | 6 min read

 Addiction is complicated, and dealing with addiction and other conditions can be even more complicated.
 That means it’s even more important than usual to make sure you’re getting treatment and have extra help and support while dealing with the addiction.

 One of the best resources you have is your doctor.
-If you’re concerned about your use of alcohol, they might be able to offer a lot more resources in your area than you can find on your own.
+If you’re concerned about your alcohol abuse, they might be able to offer a lot more resources in your area than you can find on your own.

 Treatment centers are equipped to deal with a range of issues.
-That’s important because they can help manage any medications you might be taking to deal with your condition, and they can help support any other underlying addictions you might be dealing with.
+That’s important because they can help manage any medications you might be taking to treat your condition and support any other underlying addictions you might be dealing with.

 Another important benefit is that treatment centers can offer more medical support for people in the age bracket normally affected by this condition.
 Your age shouldn’t be a barrier to treatment or living a long, happy, healthy life.

-If you’re ready to tackle addiction to alcohol, whether you’re dealing with an Alcoholic’s nose or not, Ascendant NY is here to help.
-Contact us if you want to learn more about our programs, how we can offer support for the full range of issues you’re dealing with, our intake process, and more.
+Contact us to learn more about our detox and addiction treatment programs, how we can support the full range of issues you’re dealing with, our intake process, and more.

 You don’t have to face this alone.
 You can do this, and you deserve to get the support you need.